ane/ane.github.io/_drafts/half-stack-web-frameworks.md

 Rails or Django are fundamentally dated --- though this is easily fixed --- but they are usable.
 Setting up a functional application with these takes a few minutes, and it just works.

-## A new directon: renovate, not rewrite
+## A new direction: renovate, not rewrite

 In my opinion, front-end development can be done in an alternate, saner way.
 It doesn't mean going back to the stone age of Apache or Rails with ActiveRecord.
 Rather, it means refurbishing these old,